What Is A Defensive Stock?

 #4 – Real Estate or Property Market

 The companies involved in building houses and apartments for retail consumption show an ever-increasing demand as people require shelter as a basic necessity irrespective of the economic cycle.
-Besides real estate companies need to pay a minimum amount of money as Dividends to its shareholders out of their taxable profits as a statutory requirement.
-While seeking these stocks that keep aside companies dealing in high-end flats, office building or technology parks which may see non-payment of Leases when the economy or business is low.
+Besides, real estate companies need to pay a minimum amount of money as Dividends to their shareholders out of their taxable profits as a statutory requirement.
+At the same time, seeking these stocks that keep aside companies dealing in high-end flats, office buildings, or technology parks may see non-payment of Leases when the economy or business is low.

-The greatest advantage an investor gains through defensive stocks is a balanced portfolio of low beta stocks coupled with some non-defensive high beta stocks to give him steady and safe returns over a period of time as these stocks balance the risk of a portfolio of stocks comprising of high and low beta stocks making a conservative portfolio.
+- The greatest advantage an investor gains through defensive stocks is a balanced portfolio of low beta stocks coupled with some non-defensive high beta stocks to give him steady and safe returns over some time as these stocks balance the risk of a portfolio of stocks consisting of high and low beta stocks making a conservative portfolio.

 - #1 – Defensive Stocks can Slide Low – They can slide up or down like any other stocks.
-The reasons behind their slide being geopolitical, economic or industry factors.
+The reasons behind their slide are geopolitical, economic, or industry factors.
 Interestingly, these stocks are not hit hard in a declining market as a steady dividend flow in such times acts as a support to defensive stocks.
-Therefore, as compared to other stocks defensive stocks are less affected by economic slowdowns.
+Therefore, as compared to other stocks, defensive stocks are less affected by economic slowdowns.

 - #2 – Interest Rate Factor – Defensive Stocks may be sensitive to rising interest rates.
-When interest rates rise other securities like corporate bonds, Treasury securities, Bank deposits are more profitable.
-When defensive stocks yield 4% and the interest rate rises up to 6% or 7% one may consider selling defensive stocks.
-As more investors start selling their stocks the prices for them start falling.
-Rising interest rates may deplete the company’s resources and affects its earnings as it pays more interest and may pay lesser dividends as it Profit after interest and taxes take a fall.
+When interest rates rise, other securities like corporate bondsCorporate BondsCorporate Bonds are fixed-income securities issued by companies that promise periodic fixed payments.
+These fixed payments are broken down into two parts: the coupon and the notional or face value., Treasury securities, Bank deposits are more profitable.
+When defensive stocks yield 4%, and the interest rate rises to 6% or 7%, one may consider selling defensive stocks.
+As more investors start selling their stocks, their prices start falling.
+Rising interest rates may deplete the company’s resources and affect its earnings.
+It pays more interest and may pay lesser dividends as profit after interest and taxes take a fall.

-- #3 – The Inflation Factor – Even if the companies raise their dividend rates although many don’t, the rise may be small.
-If income is of prime concern then the investor needs to be aware.
-Rising inflation causes a concern when the investor is receiving the same level of dividend year on year as rising inflation reduces the value of dividend received as the nominal returns on investments starts falling.
+- #3 – The Inflation Factor – Even if the companies raise their dividend rates, although many don’t, the rise may be small.
+If income is of prime concern, the investor needs to be aware.
+Rising inflation causes a concern when the investor receives the same level of dividend year on year.
+Rising inflation reduces the value of dividends received as the nominal returns on investments start falling.

-This has been a guide to Defensive Stock and its definition.
-Here we discuss the list of defensive sector stocks along with an example, advantages and disadvantages.
+This has been a guide to what is Defensive Stock.
+Here we explain a list of defensive sector stocks with examples, advantages, and disadvantages.
 You can learn more from the following articles –